shantlr/compose-reducer/README.md

 #### `composable`

-Create a composable reducer from a pipeline of composable-reducer
+Create a composable reducer from a pipeline of composable reducers

-This may be usefull to create reusable reducer or split reducer logic
+This may be usefull to create reusable reducer pipeline or split reducer logic

 ```ts
 composable(...composableReducers: ComposableReducer[]): ComposableReducer